 Eggs are retrieved under monitored anesthesia and as an outpatient procedure.
 The donor must arrange for a ride home following the retrieval procedure.
 She is typically able to return to work the next day.

 Donation of eggs may present some risks to the donor.
 Please discuss these risks with the physician who will manage your egg donation cycle.

 Egg Donation Compensation

-A donor is not financially responsible for any fees associated with the screening process or the egg donation cycle.
-All donors are covered by a catastrophic health insurance policy that will cover any costs associated with the donation process.
+A donor is not financially responsible for any fees associated with the screening process, the egg donation cycle or medications.
+All donors are covered by a primary health insurance policy that will cover additional costs associated with the donation process.
 All charges are paid by the recipient couple.

 Donors are compensated for their time and the risk undertaken in the egg donation process.
-The total donor compensation package is currently $4,500, paid in a graduated scale.
+The total donor compensation package is $4,500, paid in a graduated scale.
 If a donor proceeds with an egg donation cycle and progresses to the second monitoring ultrasound, $500 of compensation is earned.
-Upon completion of the egg retrieval procedure, she is paid $4,000.
-All payments to the donor are made at the completion of their donation process and sent by postal mail, usually arriving within two weeks.
+Upon completion of the egg retrieval procedure, $4,000 of compensation is earned.
+All payments to the donor are made at the completion of their donation process and sent by postal mail, usually arriving within three weeks.

 An egg donor may undergo a maximum of six egg retrievals.

-It is necessary for the Froedtert & the Medical College of Wisconsin Reproductive Medicine Center to maintain permanent records about each donor, including medical work-up and consent to participate in the program.
+It is necessary for the Froedtert & MCW Reproductive Medicine Center to maintain permanent records about each donor, including medical work-up and consent to participate in the program.
 These records are maintained in a fashion that identifies each cycle outcome, and allows reporting to the Centers for Disease Control and Prevention.
 The names of anonymous donors will not be furnished to recipients unless under the direction of a court order.